Log in

 €2.5 billion

-committed by donors
+new funds committed by donors

 The EBRD stands with Ukraine and supports its aspiration to a better future within the European family.
 Ukrainian courage, resilience and entrepreneurial spirit are values which reflect those of Europe and the EBRD.